Witivio/vas-documentation/src/en/articles/knowledge/kb.md

 Example :

 -   Main question : Where can I find the reset password process?
 -   Simple alternative : Where are the reset password process?
 -   Complex alternative : I forgot my password, how can I reset it?

-::: warning 💡 Good practices
+::: tip 💡 Good practices
 A main question must have at least 5 complex alternatives and the maximum number of altenatives is 99 (simple+complex) .
 :::